 Warzone, the latest one, was last confirmed in October 2020 to be catering more than 80 million players worldwide.
 That active player-base should be nearing the magical 100 million barrier if not already.
 That being said, there is one advantage which the web-based strategy board game has and that is the absence of online cheaters who continue to plague Verdansk.

-While developer Raven Software continues to hand out permanent bands, the most recent one wiping out 15,000 more player accounts, a better anti-cheat to restrict cheaters from even getting into the game would be far more appreciated right now by the Call of Duty community.
+While developer Raven Software continues to hand out permanent bans, the most recent one wiping out 15,000 more player accounts, a better anti-cheat to restrict cheaters from even getting into the game would be far more appreciated right now by the Call of Duty community.

-Update: Some of the information originally posted were incorrect.
+Update: Some of the information originally posted was incorrect.
 The indie game was released in 2008 as WarLight before being renamed to Warzone in 2017.
 Warzone Idle then arrived in 2020.
 Apologies for the mistake.